darcys22/taxwiki/pages/crypto/index.md

 originally the ATO wording was along the lines of (paraphrasing) "if you purchased crypto for less than $10,000, then all capital gains for personal use are exempt".
 Then crypto went up x1000 and the ATO quickly backtracked because anyone with $5,000 for a cost base was sitting on $5,000,000 which could have been classified as exempt. not a chance.

- This is what is probably causing the most confusion, as everyone is trying to fall under this category however the wording has been cleared up a fair bit and people just don't want to read it because it does not tell them what they want to hear.
+Â This is what is probably causing the most confusion, as everyone is trying to fall under this category however the wording has been cleared up a fair bit and people just don't want to read it because it does not tell them what they want to hear.Â

-The way I read the current wording is that if you buy crypto because your favourite coffee shop which is just down the road is offering a 5% discount then
+The way I read the current wording is that if you buy crypto because your favourite coffee shop which is just down the road is offering a 5% discount thenÂ

 " The longer the period of time that a cryptocurrency is held, the less likely it is that it will be a personal use asset. "